u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

 ------------

 If your payment provider supports this feature, customers can choose to save their card for later.
-A **payment token** is created in Odoo and can be used as a payment method for subsequent payments without having to enter the card details again.
+A **payment token** is created in Thrive Bureau ERP and can be used as a payment method for subsequent payments without having to enter the card details again.
 This is particularly useful for the eCommerce conversion rate and for subscriptions that use recurring payments.